Latvian grammar

 The Latvian language is an extensively inflected language, with complex nominal and verbal morphology.
-Word order is relatively free, but the unmarked order is SVO.
+Word order is relatively free, but the unmarked order is subject–verb–object.
 Latvian has pre-nominal adjectives and both prepositions and postpositions.
 There are no articles in Latvian, but definiteness can be indicated by the endings of adjectives.

 Nouns and adjectives

 Latvian has two grammatical genders (masculine and feminine) and seven cases; there are no articles.
 Adjectives generally precede the nouns they modify, and agree in case, number, and gender.
 In addition, adjectives take distinct endings to indicate definite and indefinite interpretation: